This Kimberley Travel Guide takes you through one of the remotest, wildest and most beautiful regions on earth.

 For me the Kimberleys in Western Australia were love at first sight and a good enough reason to move here permanently.

-That's right, the Kimberly Australia Travel Guide is written and maintained by a resident of the region, not by some tourism business.
+That's right, this travel guide is written and maintained by a resident of the region, not by some tourism business.

 That's why it covers a lot more than the usual tourist attractions.

-This Kimberley Travel Guide is an inside look at the Kimberley.
+My website and guide books give you an inside look at the Kimberly.
 It's like a trip with a local.

 So come on a drive...

 I will take you to waterfalls and beach hideaways, rock pools and fishing spots, all the secret places that we don't usually tell the tourists about!

 The natural beauty of this region will take your breath away.
 It is hard to put into words, which is why you will also find many pictures on this site.